telerik/reporting-docs/designing-reports/report-structure/graph/chart-types/pie-charts/overview.md

   ![Outside Column Pie Chart](images/Graph/OutsideColumnPieChart.png)

->note The algorithm that moves the data point labels, preventing them from overlapping, is activated only when the labels have their              [DataPointLabelAngle](/reporting/api/Telerik.Reporting.GraphSeriesBase#Telerik_Reporting_GraphSeriesBase_DataPointLabelAngle)  set to a multiple of  __2*π__  radians in degrees (i.e. 0, 360, etc.).
+> The algorithm that moves the data point labels, preventing them from overlapping, is activated only when the labels have their              [DataPointLabelAngle](/reporting/api/Telerik.Reporting.GraphSeriesBase#Telerik_Reporting_GraphSeriesBase_DataPointLabelAngle)  set to a multiple of  __2*π__  radians in degrees (i.e. 0, 360, etc.).

 ## Merging Small Slices on a Pie Chart